bestia-dev/GuitaraokeLeader/README.md

 It has a very simple layout and it's pretty easy to use.
 I will simplify it as much as possible.
 The server will be pretty stupid.
 It will just serve files and broadcast messages to all attached clients.
 The server has no knowledge at all what is going on.
-That is useful for more than just Guitaraoke.
+This is useful for more than just for Guitaraoke.
 Maybe I will use the same concept for other projects of mine.
 For debugging purposes I will print on the server app messages and debugging info.

 ## Android Studio